ghcpc10/photo-gallery/README.md

 A simple project is re-written in Angular1, Angular2 and also a Angular 2 hybrid app using ngUpgrade and SystemJS.
 This project includes 3 apps:

-1. ng1 folder: A ng1 Photo Gallery app.
+1. ng1 folder: An AngularJS Photo Gallery app.
-2. ng2 folder: A ng2 Photo Gallery app.
+2. ng2 folder: An Angular2 Photo Gallery app.
 3. ng2-hybrid folder: A Photo Gallery app using both Angular 1 and 2 (a.k.a.
 Angular 2 hybrid)